Chronic prostatitis/chronic pelvic pain syndrome: Cause

 The cause is unknown.
 However, there are several theories of causation.

 Pelvic floor dysfunction

 One theory is that CP/CPPS is a psychoneuromuscular (psychological, neurological, and muscular) disorder.
 The theory proposes that anxiety or stress results in chronic, unconscious contraction of the pelvic floor muscles, leading to the formation of trigger points and pain.
 The pain results in further anxiety and thus worsening of the condition.

 Nerves, stress and hormones

 Another proposal is that it may result from an interplay between psychological factors and dysfunction in the immune, neurological, and endocrine systems.

 A 2016 review suggested that although the peripheral nervous system is responsible for starting the condition, the central nervous system (CNS) is responsible for continuing the pain even without continuing input from the peripheral nerves.

 Theories behind the disease include stress-driven hypothalamic–pituitary–adrenal axis dysfunction and adrenocortical hormone (endocrine) abnormalities, and neurogenic inflammation.

+The role of androgens is studied in CP/CPPS, with C_{21} 11-oxygenated steroids (pregnanes) are presumed to be precursors to potent androgens.
+Specifically, steroids like 11β-hydroxyprogesterone (11OHP4) and 11-ketoprogesterone (11KP4) can be converted to 11-ketodihydrotestosterone (11KDHT), an 11-oxo form of DHT with the same potency.
+The relationship between steroid serum levels and CP/CPPS suggests that deficiencies in the enzyme CYP21A2 may lead to increased biosynthesis of 11-oxo androgens and androgens biosynthesized via a backdoor pathway, that contribute to the development of CP/CPPS.
+Non-classical congenital adrenal hyperplasia (CAH) resulting from CYP21A2 deficiency is typically considered asymptomatic in men.
+However, non-classical CAH could be a comorbidity associated with CP/CPPS.

 Bacterial infection

 The bacterial infection theory was shown to be unimportant in a 2003 study which found that people with and without the condition had equal counts of similar bacteria colonizing their prostates.